isadofschi/posets/README.md

 to load the package.

-For details on how to use the Itest package see the package documentation in the `doc` subdirectory (view its HTML version or `manual.pdf`  via a PDF viewer).
+For details on how to use the Posets package see the package documentation in the `doc` subdirectory (view its HTML version or `manual.pdf`  via a PDF viewer).